[PREV - HATE_THE_MAN] [TOP]

 the parallels with John Cage

-seemed very striking -- and The (pose?) of wise detached
+seemed very striking -- and The air (pose?) of wise

-then I realized that John Cage humor, the drive to be truly
+then I realized that John Cage detached humor, the drive

-is the second sketch in Tomkins original, creating works that
+is the second sketch in Tomkins to be truly original,

 picked up on where